National Football League: Founding and history

 In 1932, the season ended with the Chicago Bears and the Portsmouth Spartans tied for first in the league standings.
 At the time, teams were ranked on a single table and the team with the highest winning percentage (not including ties, which were not counted towards the standings) at the end of the season was declared the champion; the only tiebreaker was that in the event of a tie if two teams played twice in a season, the result of the second game determined the title (the source of the 1921 controversy).
 This method had been used since the league's creation in 1920, but no situation had been encountered where two teams were tied for first.
 The league quickly determined that a playoff game between Chicago and Portsmouth was needed to decide the league's champion.
 The teams were originally scheduled to play the playoff game, officially a regular-season game that would count towards the regular season standings, at Wrigley Field in Chicago, but a combination of heavy snow and extreme cold forced the game to be moved indoors to Chicago Stadium, which did not have a regulation-size football field.
 Playing with altered rules to accommodate the smaller playing field, the Bears won the game 9–0 and thus won the championship.
 Fan interest in the de facto championship game led the NFL, beginning in 1933, to split into two divisions with a championship game to be played between the division champions.
 The 1934 season also marked the first of twelve seasons in which African Americans were absent from the league.
 The de facto ban was rescinded in 1946, following public pressure and coinciding with the removal of a similar ban in Major League Baseball.

-The NFL was always the largest professional football league in the United States; it nevertheless faced numerous rival professional leagues through the 1930s and 1940s.
+Although the NFL was always the largest professional football league in the United States, it faced numerous rival professional leagues during the 1930s and 1940s.
 Rival leagues included at least three separate American Football Leagues and the All-America Football Conference (AAFC), on top of various regional leagues of varying caliber.
 Three NFL teams trace their histories to these rival leagues; the Los Angeles Rams who came from a 1936 iteration of the American Football League, and the Cleveland Browns and San Francisco 49ers, both from the AAFC.
 By the 1950s, the NFL had an effective monopoly on professional football in the United States; its only competition in North America was the professional Canadian football circuit, which formally became the Canadian Football League (CFL) in 1958.
 With Canadian football being a different football code than the American game, the CFL established a niche market in Canada and still survives as an independent league.